turingschool/front-end-curriculum/lessons/module-4/continuous-integration.md

 2. Authorize TravisCI to access information about your GitHub repos (it's ok)

-3. Start to your repository using the `+` button next to "My Repositories" on the left pane
+3. Click the `+` button next to "My Repositories" on the left pane

 4. Search for the name of the repository using the `Filter repositories` box (you might have to click the `Sync account` button on the top right)